therebelrobot/PokeMMOclassic/README.md

   - [ ] Gyms/Badges
 - Allow other players to join the world with you, beginning with PVP mode, maybe expanding to group battles.
 - Allow players to set their own "realm", with invites/banning/etc.
+- Restrict PVP interaction based on level (hide low level players from high to prevent harassment)